Unlike protein shakes, meal replacement shakes are intended to provide the nutrition of a full meal (1).

 For example, many commercial shakes are a good source of nutrients such as calcium, potassium, iron and vitamin D, which many people are lacking in their diets.

-Bottom Line: Since meal replacement shakes provide all the nutrients you should be consuming in a meal, they can help meet your nutrient needs while cutting calories.
+Bottom Line: Since meal replacement shakes provide all the nutrients you should be consuming in a meal, they can help you meet your nutrient needs while cutting calories.

 They May Help You Lose Weight Faster